mihranrazaa/Asteroid_Destroyer/README.md

 - v1.0: Initial release
 - v1.1: Improved Controls, (Personally i feel comfortable using the new controls), Better movement
 - v1.2: Added End Screen :: You can leave the game by pressing the escape key or spacebar. :: Added Score counter, 5 per asteroid destroyed. :: Increased difficulty as score increases :: Added BGM :: Added increase Difficulty as score increases
+- v1.3: Added Restart Option :: Press Space to Restart OR Esc to Quit :: I accidentally might have made the world's hardest game lol

 ## Credits